-All TSO shall exchange information between each other in Emergency, Blackout or Restoration State and define additional information if necessary, including at least:
+Very important is also the establishment of a common understanding of information all TSOs of a SA need to exchange between each other.
+Therefore all TSOs shall exchange between each other information in Emergency, Blackout or Restoration State and define additional information if necessary including at least:

-- Active and Reactive Power time limits at Interconnectors: Time limits on Interconnectors mean e.g. that the amount and duration of assistance of a TSO is limited to certain duration of time. - potential problems making assistance for Active Power necessary: This can be the case if there is a need for additional power supply to fire up e.g. a coal power plant when a TSO does not have any generation to do that in his own grid.
+- known circumstances that led to the current System State of its Transmission System: known or presumed origins leading to a certain situation shall be notified between the TSOs. - potential problems making assistance for Active Power necessary: this can be the case if there is a need for additional power supply to fire up e.g. a coal power plant when a TSO does not have any generation to do that in his own grid.
 This is not related to assistance for nuclear power plants or surface mines; it is "just" assistance and not immediate.

 Also NC ER aims to achieve a common understanding/procedure between TSOs of when and how Nominated Electricity Market Operators (who shall make this information available to Market Participants) and National Regulatory Authorities, or when explicitly foreseen in national law, other relevant national authorities should be informed about the System State of its Transmission System and, if available, additional information.
+It is afterwards the responsibility of the Nominated Electricity Market Operators to make this information available to their Market Participants.